-CDCI envisions a future where all people, including people who experience developmental and other disabilities, are fully included in their home, schools, and communities.
-We envision a future in which supports and services are available across the span of life, leading to interdependence, self-determination, and inclusion.
+CDCI envisions a future where all people, including people who experience developmental and other disabilities, are fully included in their homes, schools, and communities.
+We envision a future where people with disabilities help design and have access to culturally competent community supports and services leading to self-determination, independence, productivity, and inclusion in all parts of community life.

 - meaningful relationships,

 - equity and human rights, and

 - Promote culturally and linguistically competent attitudes, practices, and systems.

 - Serve as a bridge between our community partners and university programs to promote valuable connections.